Nāga: Thailand

-In November 2022, the Thai government declared the Naga as the national symbol of Thailand, with the aim of promoting Thai culture and traditions and increasing the country's cultural capital to drive the creative economy.
-The Naga is a mythical creature with long-standing beliefs and connections to the Thai people, and its designation as a national symbol is a significant step towards preserving and promoting Thai culture.
-The National Culture Commission and the Fine Arts Department developed a prototype image of the Naga that accurately represents Thai beliefs and traditions related to the creature.
-The prototype image features the four families of Nagas, each with its unique color, and the largest Naga, Nak Vasuki (นาควาสุกรี), who is related to Buddhism and the Thai monarchy, The Naga is also believed to be a symbol of water and fertility and serves as a guardian of Buddhism.
+In November 2022, the Thai government declared the nāga as the national symbol of Thailand, with the aim of promoting Thai culture and traditions and increasing the country's cultural capital to drive the creative economy.
+The nāga is a mythical creature with long-standing beliefs and connections to the Thai people, and its designation as a national symbol is a significant step towards preserving and promoting Thai culture.
+The National Culture Commission and the Fine Arts Department developed a prototype image of the nāga that accurately represents Thai beliefs and traditions related to the creature.
+The prototype image features the four families of nāgas, each with its unique color, and the largest nāga, Nak Vasuki (นาควาสุกรี), who is related to Buddhism and the Thai monarchy, The nāga is also believed to be a symbol of water and fertility and serves as a guardian of Buddhism.

-Due to the strong relation with everything water, the Nāga in Thai belief does also play a role in rain control.
+Due to the strong relation with everything water, the Nāga in Thai belief also plays a role in rain control.
 The concept of Nak hai nam (นาคให้น้ำ; lit.
 Nāga granting water) is used for annual rainfall prediction.
 It is still practiced nowadays, most notably during the Royal Ploughing Ceremony.
-The oracle ranges from 1 nak hai nam (1 Nāga granted water); meaning the abundant rainfall should be observed that year, to maximum 7 nak hai nam (7 nagas granted water); meaning there might not be adequate rainfall that year.
+The oracle ranges from 1 nak hai nam (1 Nāga granted water); meaning that abundant rainfall should be observed that year, to maximum 7 nak hai nam (7 nagas granted water); meaning there might not be adequate rainfall that year.